 There are numerous policies in place to safeguard our children and they include:

 • Child Protection – this is sensitive area in which all staff receive regular training.
 Here, school and other services for children and families all work together to support the needs of children.
 There is a named governor for child protection.
 The child protection policy can be viewed by parents on the Policies page.
-The named members of staff for child protection are Mrs A Hodgson – Deputy Headteacher, and Mrs D Martin – Learning Mentor
+The named members of staff for child protection are Mrs A Hodgson – Co-Headteacher, and Mr D Beech – SENDCO.

 Copies of our Safeguarding and Child Protection policy, Keeping Children Safe in Education and Guidance for Safer Working Practices are available on our policies page.

-• Attendance – children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by Mrs Martin as our attendance officer and in more serious cases the Attendance Strategy Team.
-The school prides itself on its very good attendance figures.
+• Attendance – children’s attendance at school is monitored on a daily basis and notable absences or patterns of absences are followed up by Mr Learmonth as our attendance officer and in more serious cases the Attendance Strategy Team.

 • Behaviour – We expect the children to behave well in school and do as they are asked.
 We rely on a number of simple, practical ‘Team Tranmere’ rules, developed by the School Council, which all pupils are expected to follow: